gerardbyrne/katacoda-scenarios/html-css-javascript/intro.md

 The list below shows the related scenarios that culminate in the final form:

-- creating a basic Hypertext Markup Language document with a form within it
+1. creating a basic Hypertext Markup Language document with a form within it
-- adding input boxes to the form.
+2. adding input boxes to the form.
-- adding a select tag to the form.
+3. adding a select tag to the form.
-- adding a range tag to the form.
+4. adding a range tag to the form.
-- adding radio buttons to the form.
+5. adding radio buttons to the form.
-- adding checkboxes to the form.
+6. adding checkboxes to the form.
-- adding date  to the form.
+7. adding date inputs to the form.
-- adding a submit button to the form.
+8. adding a submit button to the form.